Impalement in myth and art: Vampires and other undead

 The idea that the vampire "can only be slain with a stake driven through its heart" has been pervasive in European fiction.
-Examples such as Bram Stoker's Dracula and the more recent Buffy the Vampire Slayer both incorporate that idea.
+Examples such as Bram Stoker's Dracula (with Dracula often being compared to Vlad the Impaler who killed his enemies and impaled them on wooden spikes) and the more recent Buffy the Vampire Slayer both incorporate that idea.
 In classic European folklore, it was believed that one method, among several, to "kill" a vampire, or prevent a corpse from rising as a vampire, was to drive a wooden stake through the heart before interment.
 In one story, an Istrian peasant named Jure Grando died and was buried in 1656.
 It was believed that he returned as a vampire, and at least one villager tried to drive a stake through his heart, but failed in the attempt.
 Finally, in 1672, the corpse was decapitated, and the vampire terror was put to rest.
 Although the Eastern European, in particular Slavic (but also Romanian), conception of the vampire as an undead creature in which impaling it was central to either destroying it, or at least immobilizing it, is the most well-known European tradition, such traditions can also be found elsewhere in Europe.
 In Greece, the troublesome undead were usually called a vrykolakas.
 The archaeologist Susan-Marie Cronkite describes an odd grave found at Mytilene, at Lesbos, a find the archeologists connected with the vrykolakas superstition.

 The Norse draugr, or haugbui (mound-dweller), was a type of undead typically (but not exclusively) associated with those put (supposedly) to rest in burial mounds/tumuli.
 The approved methods of killing a draugr are "to sever his head from his body and set the same beneath his rump, or impale his body with a stake or burn it to ashes".

 Although in modern vampiric lore, the stake is regarded as a very effective tool against the undead, people in pre-modern Europe could have their doubts.
 Edward Payson Evans tells the following story, from the city Kadaň: